ibm-cloud-docs/power-iaas/generating-estimate.md

 ##### Estimating SAP workloads
 {: #est-sap-workloads}

-To create an estimate of a {{site.data.keyword.powerSys_notm}} instance with SAP workloads, update the fields that are listed in the following table.
+Before you deploy a {{site.data.keyword.powerSys_notm}} instance with SAP workloads, create an estimate of the instance with SAP workloads.
+To learn about the fields and the actions to take, see the following table.

 | Field                         | Action                                                              |
 |-------------------------------|----------------------------------------------------------------------------|